borongzhang/blind_magpie_ptychography/README.md

 - [noise.csv](results/noise.csv)
 - [real_data.csv](results/real_data.csv), including RMS and maximum position shifts

-The 62.5% and 87.5% overlap notebooks and CSV rows come from completed runs `20260907T212000_866019Z` and `20260908T193912_544728Z`, respectively, in `magpie_from_pace_20260908_155813`.
-The retained 75% baseline, noise, and real-data results come from `magpie_from_pace_20260906_145649`.
-Notebook settings were checked against their archived manifests.
-The new overlap runs use the same archived synthetic source implementations as the retained baseline;
-the shared release also supports the real-data settings.
-All original notebook outputs are preserved, including synthetic metric/object/probe plots, real-data snapshots, and final scan-position-correction plots.
-No reconstruction or plot was rerun during cleanup.
-Server paths in text logs are replaced with `<original-project>`.
-The synthetic LSQML defaults are written explicitly in the notebooks with their recorded values.

 Synthetic summaries distinguish frozen noisy/clean amplitude MSE from the online pre-update residual.
 Real-data summaries report the online residual;
 they do not provide a truth-based reconstruction error or measured resolution.